Treaty of Amiens: Early diplomacy

 The terms of the preliminary agreement required Britain to restore most of the French colonial possessions that it had captured since 1794, to evacuate Malta and to withdraw from other occupied Mediterranean ports.
 Malta was to be restored to the Order of St. John, whose sovereignty was to be guaranteed by one or more powers, to be determined at the final peace.
 France was to restore Egypt to Ottoman control, to withdraw from most of the Italian peninsula and to agree to preserve Portuguese sovereignty.
 Ceylon, previously a Dutch territory, was to remain with the British, and Newfoundland fishery rights were to be restored to their prewar status.
-Britain was also to recognise the Seven Islands Republic, established by France on islands in the Ionian Sea that are now part of Greece.
+Britain was also to recognise the Seven Islands Republic, established by France on the Ionian Islands that are now part of Greece.
 Both sides were to be allowed access to the outposts on the Cape of Good Hope.
 In a blow to Spain, the preliminary agreement included a secret clause in which Trinidad was to remain with Britain.
+Spain would finally recover the island of Menorca.

 News of the signing was greeted across Europe with joy.
 The celebrations of peace, the pamphlets, poems, and odes proliferated in French, English, German, and other languages.
 Actors happily depicted the treaty at dinner theatres, vaudeville, and the legitimate stage.
 In Britain there were illuminations and fireworks.
 Peace, it was thought in Britain, would lead to the withdrawal of the income tax imposed by Pitt, a reduction of grain prices and a revival of markets.